angelsk/sfCmsPlugin/README.md

 Setup
 -----

 If it's a fresh setup of a project, you can use the installer to create a skeleton project using the `sfCmsPlugin`.
+If you are using SVN this will install all of the appropriate plugins and dependancies.

     php path/to/symfony generate:project PROJECT_IDENTIFIER --installer=plugins/sfCmsPlugin/data/installer.php